nc-gp/sakura/README.md

 ## How To Use

 To run this cheat, you'll need [Git](https://git-scm.com) or downloaded source code and installed [Visual Studio](https://visualstudio.microsoft.com/) on your computer and basic knowledge how to compile it.
+Also for the loader you'll need DirectX SDK from [here](https://www.microsoft.com/en-us/download/details.aspx?id=6812).

 It's compilable in Visual Studio 2022 and 2019.